Israel requires masks indoors again as Delta variant drives up cases

-TEL AVIV, June 24 (Reuters) - Israel told its citizens on Friday they must again wear masks indoors, 10 days after being allowed to ditch them, amid a sustained surge in coronavirus infections attributed to the highly contagious Delta variant.
+TEL AVIV (Reuters) - Israel told its citizens on Friday they must again wear masks indoors, 10 days after being allowed to ditch them, amid a sustained surge in coronavirus infections attributed to the highly contagious Delta variant.

 The mask requirement had been one of only a few social curbs remaining as Israel’s rapid vaccination drive kept cases down.